einschwa/catfis/README.md

 # Asisten Fisika Lab 2 — Applicant site

-This repository contains a small web app for applicants to apply for "Asisten Fisika Laboratorium 2".
-It uses Firebase Realtime Database and Firebase Storage, and Firebase Authentication (email/password) where the email is synthesized from the NRP (`{nrp}@cafis2.local`).
+Lightweight static web app for managing applicants to "Asisten Fisika Laboratorium 2".

-Files of interest
+This project is implemented with plain HTML/CSS/JS and uses Firebase (Realtime Database, Storage, Auth).

+Repository layout (files you'll find in the project root)
-- `firebase-init.js` — initialize Firebase with provided config
+- `index.html` — Landing page with links to login/signup.
+- `login.html` — Login page (NRP-based login).
+Calls `auth.js` helpers.
+- `signup.html` — Applicant registration form (uploads link to berkas, chooses titles, provides motivation).
+- `home.html` — Applicant dashboard.
+Shows a stage-based progress timeline (Pengumpulan Berkas → Seleksi Berkas → Interview → Pengumuman Akhir).
+- `admin.html` — Admin panel.
+Table of applicants with per-stage controls and a "Profil" action to open a full applicant details modal.
+- `style.css` — Main stylesheet: layout, colors, dark theme, modal/backdrop, responsive table and the night-mode switch.
+- `theme.js` — Night-mode helper: initializes toggle, persists to localStorage and (optionally) to the user's settings in the Realtime DB.
-- `auth.js` — login/signup code (uses Firebase Auth + Realtime DB for profile data)
+- `auth.js` — Authentication helpers (login/signup flows wired to Firebase Auth + user profile writes to Realtime DB).
+- `firebase-init.js` — Firebase initialization; replace the placeholder config object with your project's settings.
-- `storage.js` — helpers for Storage operations
+- `storage.js` — Small helpers to upload/get files from Firebase Storage (used during signup in earlier versions).
-- `theme.js` & `style.css` — night mode and styling
+- `admin.js` — Admin-side logic: loads users from Realtime DB, renders the table, opens modals for per-stage edits and applicant detail view, writes updates back to DB.
+- `favicon-phi.svg` — Favicon (Greek letter Phi) used across pages.
-- `index.html`, `login.html`, `signup.html`, `home.html`, `admin.html` — pages
+- `README.md` — (this file)

-Local testing (recommended)
+Key behaviors and data shapes
+- Users are stored under `users/{uidOrNrp}` in Realtime Database.
+Typical fields used by the UI:
+	- `name`, `nrp`, `whatsapp`, `motivasi`, `prioritas`
+	- `programmingLanguages`: array of strings
+	- `researchTitles`: array of strings
+	- `berkasLink` (string): a shareable Google Drive link to the applicant's documents
+	- `currentStage`: one of `berkas`, `seleksi`, `interview`, `pengumuman`
+	- `stageStatuses`: object, e.g. `stageStatuses.berkas = 'approved'|'rejected'|'pending'`, optional `{stage}Note` and `{stage}Date` keys may be present
+	- `role`: `admin` for admin accounts

+How to run locally (quick)
-1. Serve the directory using a static server (do not open `file://` directly).
-Example using PowerShell with Python:
+1. Serve this directory with a static server (do not use `file://`):

 ```powershell
 # from project root